xcore/sw_motor_control/doc/quickstart/index.rst

   Controlling the motor speed
     Button A increases the demand speed in steps of 100 RPM.
 Button B decreases the motor speed in steps of 100 RPM.

+  The buttons will change the demand speed within a maximum and minimum of *MIN_RPM* and *MAX_RPM*.
+These are configured in the *dsc_config.h* file, and are 500 and 3800.

 Using the GUI interface
 -----------------------